Economics (ECON)

 ECON 408 Strategic Thinking and Game Theory (3 credits)

-Prerequisite(s): ECON 102; and ECON 317 for economics major or INFO 300 for business major or MATH 320 for mathematics major or CSIT 355 for computer science or information technology major, or PSYC 301 or PSYC 314 for psychology major or cognitive science minor; or departmental approval.
-This course is an introduction to strategic thinking and game theory.
+Prerequisite(s): ECON 102; and ECON 203 or FINC 300 or AMAT 120 or MATH 122; or departmental approval.
+This course introduces students to the fundamental ideas of strategic interaction and game theory.
 It describes the procedure of decision making in situations where the outcomes depend on the actions of several decision makers.
 The concept of Nash equilibrium is developed in situations with perfect or imperfect information, emphasizing its application in business and politics.

 ECON 409 Economics of National Security (3 credits)